If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

-Jake Paul faces the greatest challenge of his boxing career against the former unified heavyweight champion of the world Anthony Joshua in a blockbuster showdown in Miami on 19 December, to be shown exclusively on Netflix.
+Paul faces the greatest challenge of his boxing career against the former unified heavyweight champion of the world in a blockbuster showdown in Miami on 19 December - shown exclusively on Netflix.

-The self-proclaimed "Problem Child" holds an impressive but somehow disregarded 12-0-1 record given he is still to face anyone of a notably high level.
+The self-proclaimed "Problem Child" holds a fairly impressive but somehow largely disregarded 12-0-1 record given he is still to face anyone of a notably high level.

 He was due to take on Gervonta Davis, the former WBA lightweight title holder, but a fight with the 'Tank' was cancelled by Most Value Promotions and Netflix due to some fairly serious legal issues involving Davis.